KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot.md

 ## Prerequisites

 This guide assumes you understand Godot Resources.
-If you're not familiar with how Resources work, serialization, or caching, read [[Resources in Godot]] first.
+If you're not familiar with how Resources work, serialization, or caching, read [[Godot Resource]] first.

 ---